Our Vision

 The Stavros Niarchos Foundation Bioethics Academy (SNFBA), launched in 2019 with exclusive support from SNF, aims to expand awareness of bioethics in Greece through participatory, intensive workshops on timely ethical questions.
 SNFBA is organized through a partnership between the Berman Institute of Bioethics at Johns Hopkins University and the Bioethics Chair at ETH Zürich.

-The SNF Health Initiative’s Commitment
+The SNF Global Health Initiative’s Commitment

-The SNF Health Initiative prioritizes community engagement: Health Initiative projects are founded on an approach by SNF that aims to identify and address community and national healthcare needs through a transparent, multi-stakeholder consultative process entailing active engagement of relevant end users and community groups along the way.
-To this end, for Health Initiative projects in Greece, SNF has put in place a number of platforms and activities such as the Special Advisory Committee, which comprises all relevant state actors and meets monthly to take stock of progress, discuss emerging issues, and exchange ideas.
+The SNF Global Health Initiative (GHI) prioritizes community engagement: GHI projects are founded on an approach by SNF that aims to identify and address community and national healthcare needs through a transparent, multi-stakeholder consultative process entailing active engagement of relevant end users and community groups along the way.
+To this end, for GHI projects in Greece, SNF has put in place a number of platforms and activities such as the Special Advisory Committee, which comprises all relevant state actors and meets monthly to take stock of progress, discuss emerging issues, and exchange ideas.
 Additionally, in a broader effort to keep the Greek public informed about the progress of the Health Initiative, the SNF publishes Quarterly Updates with the latest information and detailed reporting for each project.
 As part of the creation of the three hospitals, SNF holds Town Hall Meetings every six months in the cities where they’re being built—Komotini, Thessaloniki, and Sparta—organized as open events in collaboration with the respective municipalities.

-The SNF Health Initiative builds on a history of grantmaking in the health sector: The Health Initiative follows on the heels of a series of SNF grants totaling more than $145 million for the support of health programs in Greece, which include, among others, a $15 million SNF grant to the National Center for Emergency Care (EKAV) for the procurement of 143 state-of-the-art ambulances.
+The SNF Global Health Initiative builds on a history of grantmaking in the health sector: The Global Health Initiative (GHI) follows on the heels of a series of SNF grants totaling more than $145 million for the support of health programs in Greece, which include, among others, a $15 million SNF grant to the National Center for Emergency Care (EKAV) for the procurement of 143 state-of-the-art ambulances.
 Past support in the health sector also includes a $23 million grant for the replacement of ten aging linear accelerators in seven public hospitals around the country, a grant for the renovation of all Pediatric Intensive Care Units (ICUs) in Greece, as well as a grant for the construction and outfitting of hostels to provide accommodation for the relatives of people being treated at hospitals around the country.
 In addition, SNF’s initiative for the establishment of the Mobile Medical Units, in collaboration with the nonprofit Regeneration and Progress, has yielded significant results in providing health care to residents of islands and remote areas in Greece.

 SNF emergency support to the health sector deepened during the COVID-19 pandemic: A significant portion of SNF’s $100 million global COVID-19 relief initiative went toward supporting Greece’s health sector, as well as health responses around the world.
 This includes grants totaling over $30 million for the creation of facilities to add 175 new beds in intensive care units (ICU) and high-dependency units at 15 public hospitals across Greece, the introduction of a five-year training program for health professionals on intensive care, direct support for hospital staff on the front lines of the pandemic, the expansion and continuation of the 10306 Psychosocial Support Helpline for COVID-19, and the procurement of two molecular testing systems and 240,000 units of reagent to significantly increase Greece’s daily testing capacity.